letterpad/letterpad/README.md

 If you want to seed the database with sample data, run the below command:

 ```
-// you should have babel-node installed.
+// you should have babel-cli installed.
 Its good to have this package installed globally.
 npm run seed
 ```

 ### Contribute

-Letterpad is in its early stages and requries support to move ahead.
-You can contribute through various ways like testing, ideas, recommendations, fixing bugs, documentation, logo design, assets, etc. You can join the slack channel(letterpad.slack.com) for discussions.
+Letterpad is in its early stages and requires support to move ahead.
+You can contribute through various ways like testing, ideas, recommendations, fixing bugs, documentation, logo design, assets, etc. You can join the slack channel (letterpad.slack.com) for discussions.
 Thanks.

 Slack Channel - [https://letterpad.slack.com](https://letterpad.slack.com)